surinderlohat/react-stepper-wizard/README.md

 # React Stepper Wizard

-A simple higly customizable Wizard component for displaying pages in react app.
+A simple highly customizable Wizard component for displaying pages in react app.

 ##### Based on the React hooks and reactive programing.
 #### No extra dependencies pure react js code & lightweight.

 ## Features
-1. Easly handel user cases for wizard.
+1. Easily handel user cases for wizard.
 2. Provide highly customization to fit in all major User cases.
 3. Super Easy to use.
 4. Open source Free to use.